How many interesting and trivia facts about Sardinia do you know?

 To find out more about Sardinia’s parks, head over to my post 17 National Parks And Nature Reserves In Sardinia.

 If you think of Sardinia as a tropical paradise with palm trees and sandy beaches, think again.
-Sardinia is actually very mountainous – 13.6% of the island is actually made of mountains.
+Sardinia is actually very mountainous – 13.6% of the island is covered in mountains.

 We may not have the dramatic peaks of the Alps, but we have several mountain chains which actually affect the shape our roads (in other words, there are lots of windy roads in Sardinia).